Axelrod-Python/Axelrod/docs/contributing.rst

     cheating_strategies

 You will most probably be adding the strategy to one of :code:`ordinary_strategies` or :code:`cheating_strategies`.
-If you are unsure take a look at the section: `Is your strategy honest?`_.
+If you are unsure take a look at the section: `Strategy behaviour`_.

 For :code:`TitForTat` this looks like::